terminusdb/terminusdb-documents-ui/documentation/docs/index.md

 // set type as Person.
 If you want to display Group, then set type to "Group" let type="Person"

-// We could add certain ui Elements to modify look and feel in the form of json
+// We could add certain ui JSON Elements to modify look and feel
 // for example - here for name field of a Person - we set a placeholder let uiFrames={
     "name" : {
-        "placeholder": "Please enter a name ..."
+        "ui:placeholder": "Please enter a name ..."
     }
 }